Fact Sheet & FAQ: Spanish Mortgages for Non-Residents

 Capital Gains Tax (CGT):

-• 3% withholding on property sale price for non-residents.
+- 3% withholding on the sale price for non-resident sellers (reconciled via filing).

 Existing (Resale) Properties: